tp81/cytopacq/README.md

 Mapping the `LOCAL_FOLDER` is optional but recommended.
 It avoids cluttering the container and with the `--rm` option, all traces created by `cytopacq` will be erased upon exit.

-You can also run it using `singularity` if you are in an HPC environment.
+You can also run it using `apptainer` if you are in an HPC environment.

 ```
-singularity run docker://ghcr.io/tp81/cytopacq
+apptainer run docker://ghcr.io/tp81/cytopacq
 ```

 ## Using the software